 Create Proper Work Zones

 In small kitchens, the kitchen work triangle works best.
-This arrangement creates a triangle of the most used fixtures, the sink, refrigerator and cooktop.
-If you have a large open kitchen concept then you need to consider creating work zones which might involve adding a prep sink.
+This arrangement creates a triangle of the most used fixtures, the sink, refrigerator, and cooktop.
+If you have a large open kitchen concept then you need to consider creating work zones that might involve adding a prep sink.
 To learn more about creating work zones you might want to read my post on “The Open Kitchen Concept”.